+• •

 Course Credit Hours

 ACC 115 Basic Tax Planning 3

 ACC 116 Advanced Tax Planning and Preparation 4

 ACC 121 Introductory Accounting 3

 ACC 122 Payroll Accounting 3

 ACC 131 Principles of Accounting I 4

 ACC 132 Principles of Accounting II 4

 ACC 161 Computer Accounting Practice 2

-ACC 162 Microsoft Excel and Access in Accounting A pplications 2
+ACC 162 Microsoft Excel and Access in Accounting A oplications 2

 ACC 231 Intermediate Accounting I 4

 ACC 232 Intermediate Accounting II 4

 subtotal 33

-Relate d Require ments
+Related d Requi rements

 ACC 217 Uses of Financial Information 3

 BSA 131 Introduction to Business 3

 BSA 132 Ethics in Business 3

-BSA 236 Principles of Economics Micro 3
+BSA 236 Principles of Economics-Micro 3

 CSA 126 Microsoft Office 3

 subtotal 15

-otal Mi -i (redit Hours 68
+Total Mi nimum Credit Hours 68

-The Administration of Justice Degree program is an interdisciplinary program of study which prepares students for a broad range of employment opportunities including law enforcement. corrections, probation/parole officer, and social services in the courts or community agencies.
+The Administration of Justice degree program is an interdisciplinary program of study which prepares students for a broad range of employment opportunities including law enforcement, corrections, probation/parole officer, and social services in the courts or community agencies.

-Administration of Justice Degree Program

-Associate of Applied Science in Administration of Justice
+Administration of Justice Degree Program Associate of Applied Science in Administration of Justice

-Students preparing to transfer to a four-year college/university should contact an advisor in the area of justice studies at the transfer institution in addition to meeting regularly with an advisor and/or counselor at Yavapai College.
+Students preparing to transfer to a four-year college/university should contact an advisor in the area of justice studies at the transfer institution in addition to meeting regularly with an advisor at Yavapai College.
 Regular advisement is important to build an educational plan and ensure maximum transferability of all general education, major and related courses.

-A. Foundation Studies (13 credits)

-College Composition or Applied Communication (6 credits) - Select and complete any option for the Associate of Applied Science degree (Students preparing for transfer

-must complete ENG 101, 102 or 103, 104)

-2. Numeracy (3 credits)
+A. Foundation Studies (13 credits) 1.
+College Composition or Applied Communication (6 credits) - Select and complete any for the Associate of Applied Science degree (Students preparing for transfer must complete ENG 101, 102 or 103, 104) 6 Select and complete one course from the approved list of General Education Courses 3 B. Area Studies (7 credits) 1.
+Physical and Biological Science (4 credits) Select and complete one course from the approved list of General Education Courses 4 2.
+Social and Behavioral Science (3 credits) Select and complete either PSY 101 or SOC 101 3 Subtotal 0

-Complete any math (MAT) course numbered 100 or higher (Students preparing for transfer must complete MAT 152)3

-3. Workplace Readiness (1 credit)

-Select and complete one course from the approved list of General Education

-Courses1

-4. Critical Thinking (3 credits)

-Select and complete one course from the approved list of General Education

-Courses3

-В. Area Studies (7 credits)

-1. Physical and Biological Science (4 credits)

-Select and complete one course from the approved list of General Education

-Courses

-2. Social and Behavioral Science (3 credits)

-Select and complete either PSY 101 or SOC 101

-Subtotal20